rguo12/Social-Influence-Prediction-by-Feature-Learning/README.md

-# CSE575
+# CSE575 Course Project

-First upload
+Majority of this code is inherited from http://yongqwang.com/public/code/lis.zip for their AAAI 2015 paper

-Majority of this code is downloaded from http://yongqwang.com/public/code/lis.zip for their AAAI 2015 paper
+Run AdditiveInfModel_beta.java or AdditiveInfModel_neighbeta.java to train model based on our idea with users' self-similarity considered.

-Yongqing Wang, Huawei Shen, Shenghua Liu and Xueqi Cheng.
+Run ModelPerformance.java to get prediction results.

-Learning user-specific latent influence and susceptibility from information cascades.
+Use roc_curve_cmp.py to draw the ROC curve.

-The 29th AAAI Conference on Artificial Intelligence (AAAI-15).
-Austin, USA, 2015.
+Twitter Data preprocessed can be found in ./data/tr.dat and ./data/ts.dat.